Outstanding Contribution to the Sector, Mental Health Awards 2024

-On 13 November 2014, the Recovery for Families, Friends and Carers website by the Meriden Family Programme was named the Overall Winner in the Birmingham & Solihull Mental Health NHS Foundation Trusts (BSMHFT) “Board Challenge”.
-The Programme was delighted to receive this award which recognized the development of their website resource for families and carers.
+On 13 November 2014, the Meriden Family Programme launched the Recovery for Families, Friends and Carers website.
+It was named the Overall Winner in the Birmingham & Solihull Mental Health NHS Foundation Trust’s (BSMHFT) ‘Board Challenge’.
+The Programme proudly accepted this award, which recognised the development of its website resource for families and carers.

-This was the ninth year that BSMHFT had held these awards which celebrate the innovative and leading practice of teams across the Trust, providing them with the opportunity to showcase their work so that others can apply learning in their own areas.
+This was the ninth year that BSMHFT had held these awards.
+They celebrate the innovative and leading practice of teams across the Trust.
+They provide teams with the opportunity to showcase their work so that others can apply learning in their own areas.

-The judging panel was made up of representatives from the Trust Board and Governors.
+Representatives from the Trust Board and Governors formed the judging panel.
 In 2014 there were 46 entries of which 11 made it to the final in the following five categories:

 - Engaging with service users and carers